Morning Session 8:30 AM -11:30 AM

 George Kamberelis & Alyson Welker

-Focus Group Inquiry in Post-Qualitative Times
+Focus Group Research in Post Qualitative Times

 Coding Qualitative Data: Beyond Indexing and Toward Insight